shaheer-a/kubernetes-terraform/README.md

 minikube service --url frontend-service

-note: to access any service outside your kubernetes cluster you service type should be nodeport.
+note: to access any service outside your kubernetes cluster your service type should be nodeport.
 I just need to access the front end so i am using nodeport for it as a service type.
 You can change as per your requirement.

 kubectl get events -w